pyrogram/pyrogram/docs/source/start/invoking.rst

             async with app:
                 await app.send_message("me", "Hi!")

 #.
-Finally, we tell Python to schedule our ``main()`` async function, which in turn will execute Pyrogram's code.
-Using
+Finally, we tell Python to schedule our ``main()`` async function, which in turn will execute Pyrogram's methods.
-    :meth:`~pyrogram.Client.run` this way is a friendly alternative for the much more verbose ``asyncio.get_event_loop().run_until_complete(main())``:
+    Using :meth:`~pyrogram.Client.run` this way is a friendly alternative for the much more verbose ``asyncio.get_event_loop().run_until_complete(main())``:

     .. code-block:: python